MrVa55/sphinx/README.md

 1. Capturing the user's voice through a microphone
 2. Transcribing speech using OpenAI's Whisper model
 3. Analyzing the emotional content of the transcription
-4. Generating a visual representation based on the detected emotions
+4. Generating a prompt based on the detected emotions
+5. Using the Luma Labs API to create a video based on the prompt
-5. Displaying the visualization in an immersive experience
+6. Displaying the video in an immersive experience

 The system is designed to help users reflect on their thoughts and feelings through a guided conversational experience, with real-time visual feedback that represents their emotional state.